 The CCC report recognises significant progress in reducing the cost of electric vehicles in recent years.
 It suggests that both ‘capital subsidies and lower fuel and vehicle taxation...can be phased out in the long run as electric vehicles reach cost parity.’
 Low carbon transport will deliver major cost savings.
 By 2050, the CCC expects ‘the shift to low-carbon options like electrification to cut the annual costs of UK transport by around £5 billion.’

-Energy Saving Trust is helping to promote an early transition with the support it provides to business fleets and consumers, helping them understand the potential for ultra low electric vehicles (ULEVs) to replace existing fossil-fuelled vehicles.
+Energy Saving Trust is helping to promote an early transition with the support it provides to business fleets and consumers, helping them understand the potential for ultra low emission vehicles (ULEVs) to replace existing fossil-fuelled vehicles.
 We’re also working with local authorities and public sector agencies to enable them to decarbonise their fleets and build capacity in delivering vehicle charging infrastructure.

 As well as contributing to the UK’s Climate Change targets, since 2016, Wales has set its own national targets for reducing greenhouse gas emissions.
 In some ways, decarbonising energy suply, transport and businesses is more challenging in Wales than in other parts of the UK.
 The CCC’s Net Zero report, acknowledges three key areas of difficulty: